BWibo/3dcitydb-mkdocs/docs/3dcitydb/docker.md

 ## Usage and configuration

 A 3DCityDB container is configured by settings environment variables inside the container.
 For instance, this can be done using the `-e VARIABLE=VALUE` flag of [`docker run`](https://docs.docker.com/engine/reference/run/#env-environment-variables).
-The 3DCityDB Docker images introduce the variables `SRID`, `HEIGHT_EPSG` and `GMLSRSNAME`.
+The 3DCityDB Docker images introduce the variables `SRID`, `HEIGHT_EPSG` and `SRS_NAME`.
 Their behavior is described here.
 Furthermore, some variables inherited from the base images offer important configuration options, they are described separately for the [PostgreSQL/PostGIS](#postgresqlpostgis-environment-variables) and [Oracle](#oracle-environment-variables) image variants.

 !!! tip
     All variables besides `POSTGRES_PASSWORD` and `ORACLE_PWD` are optional.